TokugawaTakeshi/Yamato-Daiwa-Automation/Documentation/API/ConfigurationFile/BrowserLiveReloading/BrowserLiveReloading.english.md

 </dl>

-If to reload the browser for each updated output file, it will be a lot of reloads and sometimes - multiple reloads per seconds.
+If to reload the browser for each updated output file, it will be a lot of reloads and sometimes - multiple reloads per second.
 To prevent this, once some out file has updated, the YDA waits `periodBetweenFileUpdatingAndBrowserReloading__seconds` period for the subsequent files will update.

-For the new project with few files, the default value is enough, however with the increase of source/output files, maybe this value will need to be increased.
+For the new project with few files, the default value is enough, however with the increase of source/output files, maybe this value will need to be increased too.